zihyunyan/Risk-project/README.md

 # Risk-project
 Python code to conduct the analysis is saved in Figures and Supplementary folders.
-The analysis is organized corrrosponding to the figures the code generated.
+The analysis file is organized corresponding to the figures the code generated.